ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 A number of options like output file format or margins can be set in the {@linkapi CKEDITOR.config.exportPdf_options `CKEDITOR.config.exportPdf_options`} object.

-This object is sent to the CKEditor Cloud Services HTML to PDF converter service along with the HTML and CSS and processed on the server side.
+This object is sent to the CKEditor Cloud Services HTML to PDF converter service along with the HTML and CSS.
+It is then processed on the server side.
 To learn about the possible configurations, visit the [HTML to PDF converter service documentation](https://pdf-converter.cke-cs.com/docs).

 Among the features that you can set up for your PDF document are:

 * Page margins.
 * Page format.
 * Page orientation.
-* Custom {@link features/exporttopdf/README#adding-headers-and-footers header and footer}, with support for adding the page number.
+* Custom {@link features/exporttopdf/README#adding-header-and-footer header and footer}, with support for adding the page number.

-There are also default settings to keep generated document consistent with editor content:
+There are also some default settings to keep the generated PDF document consistent with the editor content:

 * The generated PDF file is encoded with `UTF-8`.
-* The plugin uses `color-adjust: exact;` styles, which means that generated PDF document will preserve colors, images, and styles the same way as displayed in the editor.
+* The plugin uses `color-adjust: exact;` styles, which means that the generated PDF document will preserve colors, images, and styles the same way as displayed in the editor.

-### Adding Headers and Footers
+### Adding Header and Footer

-Export to PDF plugin allows to set the document’s header and footer in a similar way to Microsoft Word or Google Docs files.
-It can be achieved via {@linkapi CKEDITOR.config.exportPdf_options `CKEDITOR.config.exportPdf_options`} configuration option:
+The PDF export feature allows to set the document’s header and footer in a similar way to Microsoft Word or Google Docs files.
+It can be achieved via the {@linkapi CKEDITOR.config.exportPdf_options `CKEDITOR.config.exportPdf_options`} configuration option:

 ```js
 config.exportPdf_options = {